DoubleBarreledHerald/VolatilePhysicsStripped/README.md

 ---

 By default, Volatile builds against the official UnityEngine.dll and uses Unity data structures (like Vector2).
 Volatile includes a separate "FakeUnity" project that emulates Unity's functionality to the extent Volatile needs.
 You can add this project as a reference and remove the UnityEngine.dll reference to build Volatile as a standalone library.
 It is safe to delete FakeUnity if you are not interested in using Volatile outside of Unity.

-Issue:
---- Update Order
-NativeBroadphase's add and remove functions results in a volatile update order.
-Removing a body moves the last body in the order into the slot of the removed body.
-This would not be a problem if the update order did not have any bearing on the outcome of collisions.
-But, the collision impulse is calculated using the relative velocity of the colliding bodies.
-Which is changed by previous collisions in the update cycle.

---- Solutions:
-NativeBroadphase's add and remove functions can be made consistent.
-NativeBroadphase's update order can be set by an order function.
-Collisions can be reworked so that the results of collisions are not applied until the end of the update cycle.

-NativeBroadphase's SortBodies seems to correctly order the dynamic bodies, however their update order is still wrong.
-Issue with VoltWorld's reusableBuffer?
-Issue with VoltWorld's body cheaplist CORRECT
-Commit to cheaplist order.
-Probably switch to sorting by voltbody's ID.

-Issue:
---- Reused IDs
-VoltBody's ID is set as the total body count at the time of the body's creation.

-0 1 2 3 4 5
-If body 3 of 6 is destroyed
-0 1 3 4 5
-and a new body is created
-0 1 3 4 5 6
-it will have an ID of 6, identical to the body 5.

-This means that the ID is not unique to the body.

---- Solutions:
-Keep the total count of created bodies as an interger, with each new body created the ID is set to that total count.
--Would limit the total amount of available bodies to int.MaxValue.
-    -2 billion bodies sounds like more than enough....
-    -Could even switch to uint for 4 billion.